skunkiferous/Maven/README.md

 Temporary Maven repository, until I add my artifacts to Maven Central ...

-Most things here should be Apache licensed, but please check the individual projects.
+Most things here should be Apache licensed, but please check the individual projects; there might be forks of thrid-party projects too.

 Maven Instruction :